All Episodes

 She developed something very severe called refeeding syndrome.

-And she was alive when I left, but I got a phone call end of last week to say she had just died, which was deeply, deeply distressing.
+And she was alive when I left, but I got a phone call at the end of last week to say she just died, which was deeply, deeply distressing.

-This poor eleven year old girl, a preventable death, major injuries, but a preventable death.
+This poor 11-year-old girl, a preventable death, major injuries, but a preventable death.

 And I could go on and on for hours talking about the malnutrition, how devastating it was.

-And this is a this is a man-made forced starvation deliberately so by the Israeli government and military which is preventing food coming in there, preventing nutritional supplements getting in there deliberately and undoubtedly leading to deaths.
+And this is a man-made forced starvation, deliberately so, by the Israeli government and military, which is preventing food getting in there, preventing nutritional supplements getting in there, deliberately and undoubtedly leading to deaths.

 It's obscene.

-I mean, even if and alas this is not on the cards, even if all of a sudden now by a miracle, God was just mass flooded with food and other forms of aid, is it at the point where medically speaking lots of people.
+I mean, even if, and alas, this is not on the cards, even if all of a sudden now, by a miracle, Gaza was just mass-flooded with food and other forms of aid, is it at the point where, medically speaking, lots of people have passed the point of no return where they just wouldn't be able to.

 Absolutely.